-The components of the net pension liability of the participating employers and nonemployers at June 30, 2017 were as follows (dollars in thousands):
+The components of the net pension liability (asset) of the participating employers and nonemployers at June 30, 2018 were as follows (dollars in thousands):

-Total pension liability \$ 394,736
+Total pension liability \$ 428,624

-Plan fiduciary net position 441,182
+Plan fiduciary net position - 466,657

-Employers' and nonemployers' net pension asset \$ (46,446)
+Employers' and nonemployers' net pension asset \$ (38,033)

 Plan fiduciary net position as a percentage

-of the total pension liability 111.77 %
+of the total pension liability 108.87 %

-Actuarial assumptions: The total pension liability was determined by an actuarial valuation as of June 30, 2016, using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions: The total pension liability was determined by an actuarial valuation as of June 30, 2017, using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.75%

-Salary increases 4.50%, including inflation

-Investment rate of return 7.50%, net of pension plan
+Salary increases 4.50%, including inflation Investment rate of return 7.30%, net of pension plan

-investment expense, including

-inflation

 Mortality rates were based on the RP-2000 Combined Mortality Table projected to 2025 with projection scale BB and set forward two years for both males and females for the period after retirement and for dependent beneficiaries.
 For the period after disability retirement, the RP-2000 Disabled Mortality Table projected to 2025 with projection scale BB and set back seven years for males and set forward three years for females is used.
 Rates of mortality in active service were based on the RP-2000 Employee Mortality Table projected to 2025 with projection scale BB.
-There is a margin for future mortality improvement in the tables used by the plan.